Stinging and Biting Pests (C 782)Download PDF

 For fire ants, treat individual mounds when they are freshly rebuilt after rains.
 Pour an insecticidal drench over a mound so that the mixture will break the surface; do not stir the mound.
 Use 1 to 2 gallons for an average (12- to 14-inch diameter) mound.
 Granular and bait formulations are also available.

-Caterpillars with venemous spines: The caterpillars of some moths have sharp, hollow spines or hairs that contain venom.
+The caterpillars of some moths have sharp, hollow spines or hairs that contain venom.
 Contact with these spines causes a burning inflammation of the skin, but can be more serious when in contact with a mucous membrane or the eyes.
 The spines from dead caterpillars are still problematic.
 Most of these caterpillars feed on the leaves of various hardwood trees and shrubs and contact with people is uncommon.
-The venemous spines are a defense mechanism and the colorful patterns or unusual body shapes serve as a warning to their enemies.
+The venomous spines are a defense mechanism and the colorful patterns or unusual body shapes serve as a warning to their enemies.
 About 25 species have spines that can be painful.
 Three of the more common species are described below.

 Puss caterpillars may be pale yellow, gray or reddish brown, about 1 inch long and densely covered with hairs.
 Among these hairs are hollow spines with venom.
 Stings on the hand can cause the entire arm to swell and become numb.
 Later, there can be severe pain followed by itching.
 Young children are often more severely affected.
 Large population increases in local areas can cause a problem.

-The saddleback caterpillar is approximately 1 inch long and has a brown slug-like body with a green mid-section.
+The saddleback caterpillar is approximately 1 inch long and has a brown sluglike body with a green mid-section.
 In the middle of the green mid-section there is a distinctive brown saddle mark with a white border.
-Venom-filled spines are located on fleshy “knobs” on all sides of its body.
-Contact with this caterpillar’s spines can be extremely painful and severe reactions are possible for sensitive individuals.
+Venom-filled spines are located on fleshy "knobs" on all sides of its body.
+Contact with this caterpillar's spines can be extremely painful and severe reactions are possible for sensitive individuals.

 Hag Moth Caterpillars: